FINASCOPE

 COURSE

 Nicolas Raulot, founder of Finascope in April 2021, is a journalist.
-He has more than fifteen years of experience in the economic and financial press.
-His articles have been published in French (La Tribune, L'Agefi), Belgian (L'Echo), Luxembourg (Paperjam) and Swiss (Le Temps) media.
+He has 20 years' experience in the economic and financial press.
+His articles have appeared in French (La Tribune, L'Agefi), Belgian (L'Echo), Luxembourg (Paperjam) and Swiss (Le Temps) media.
+Linkedin profile

 His journalistic career began in France in 2000 at l'Agefi before continuing at La Tribune until 2008.
 He then moved to Luxembourg where he became editor-in-chief of Paperjam.lu.